GLOBAL MARKETS-World stocks take fresh dip as COVID infection rate weighs | Business

 World stocks fell further and oil headed for a double-digit weekly slide on Friday as jitters over a rising global COVID-19 infection rate and next week's U.S. presidential election more than offset strong euro zone quarterly growth data.
 A strong central bank-fuelled bounce back from the initial pandemic slide earlier in the year has faltered this week, with concerns about an even worse second wave of infections, particularly in Europe, taking the froth off markets.

 "The US election, the extent of further lockdown measures, Brexit negotiations and vaccine news all present both upside and downside risks over the coming weeks and it is understandable that investors may want to proceed with caution," said Mark Dowding, chief investment officer at BlueBay Asset Management.
-World stocks were down 0.3% at 0925 GMT, tracking weakness in Asia, while U.S. stock futures were down 1% to 1.3%.
-Gold rose, with spot prices climbing 0.3% to $1,873 an ounce.
+World stocks were down 0.2% at 1103 GMT, tracking weakness in Asia, while U.S. stock futures were down 0.8% to 1%, pointing to a lower open on Wall Street.
+Gold rose, with spot prices climbing 0.6% to $1,878 an ounce.

 ALSO READ